Nikav7/Assignment_7_Veronica/README.md

 2) A Coqui TTS demo to train a glow-tts model on LJspeech dataset for Italian - this notebook is intented to show the code used for training --> Assignment7_Veronica.ipynb

-link to the folder with the first trainng output --> https://drive.google.com/drive/folders/1uT2KMHoniPeTJJ3nf_06HlrZOhw0YOug?usp=sharing
+link to the folder with the first training output --> https://drive.google.com/drive/folders/1uT2KMHoniPeTJJ3nf_06HlrZOhw0YOug?usp=sharing

 IMPORTANT: the training took a long since the dataset is massive, but if you want to see the output you can try with a lower number of epochs